UM School of Medicine Researchers Participate in Big Ten Health Registry to Study Heart Inflammation in Athletes Recovering from COVID-19

 The Big Ten Covid-19 Cardiac Registry is being partially funded by University of Maryland Strategic Partnership: MPowering the State (MPower), the PJ Schafer Cardiovascular Research Fund, and the Rink Family Foundation.

-UMSOM physician-scientists also want to raise awareness among athletes and others who are reluctant to get vaccinated due to concerns about rare cases of myocarditis associated with some COVID-19 vaccines.
-“You are 16 times more likely to get myocarditis from COVID-19 than from a vaccine.
-And the severity of myocarditis is much worse from an infection.
+UMSOM physician-scientists also want to raise awareness among athletes and others who are reluctant to get vaccinated due to concerns about rare cases of myocarditis associated with some COVID-19 vaccines. ““The rate of COVID-associated myocarditis equals or greatly exceeds the rate of vaccine associated myocarditis in most populations.
+Furthermore, the severity of myocarditis is much worse from an infection.
 That is important information for people to have to make an informed decision,” said Jennifer Albrecht, PhD, Associate Professor of Epidemiology & Public Health at UMSOM who is a co-investigator on the registry.

 The next step in the cardiac registry project is to review each of the cardiac MRIs independently and perform expert reviews of the studies to determine the true prevalence of myocarditis, while looking for additional biomarkers that can predict whether an athlete would be at significant risk, according to Dr. Jeudy.
 He and his colleagues hope to publish those findings in the next few months.